 And WAH team did not only promote their program online.
 Some people were called by the relentless WAH sales team to get them to purchase the program.
 How they got these people’s phone numbers were undetermined.
 These unsuspecting people claim that the conversations were manipulated to collect more information from them.

 There are other claims that they were convinced to call their banks to increase their credit limits so they can look good on paper or won’t have issues with purchasing more products from the WAH program.

 WAH program has 10 reviews on the Better Business Bureau website.
 Most of the reviews are negative experiences that mention being pressured to purchase the program or after making a purchase they are taken to the next page to purchase an upgrade.

-The other version of the WAH program such as WAH Edu also has its complaints on the BBB website.
+The other version of the WAH program such as WAH Edu also has their complaints on the BBB website.
 The complaint was about not getting paid after following the training and working hard.
 The complaint was closed and a resolution was met.

-WAH program may have a similar concept with affiliate marketing which is a legitimate way of earning money online.
+WAH program may have a similar concept to affiliate marketing which is a legitimate way of earning money online.
 But some things make affiliate marketing different from the WAH program.
 Firstly, in affiliate marketing, you post the links on your website.

 You usually write a blog or a review of the product you are promoting and post the link.
 If your website has good traffic or you have a good audience following your blog posts, someone will click on your link.
 If they make a purchase, you could earn a commission from the sale.
 The company makes money, you also make money.

 The WAH program says that big companies will pay you for simply posting their links on other websites.
 If you think carefully about it, getting paid this way is very unlikely.
 There’s nothing to gain with just posting links since the companies will not make any money from it.